Systems Backup Policy

 2.3 Below is a summary of the backup/archiving details:

-• Backups of all AU (Aberystwyth University) data are performed daily
+• Backups of AU data, as defined in 1.2 above, are performed daily

-• Backups are retained for 90 days before being deleted
+• Backups are retained for a minimum of 90 days before being deleted

-• Backups run overnight, minimising the impact of service provision during the day
+• Backups are run overnight, where possible, minimising the impact of service provision during the day

-• Backups are retained in 3 separate physical locations
+• Backups are retained in at least 3 separate physical locations

 • Backups are stored in secure locations, and limited number of authorised personnel have access

-• Requests for backup data from 3rd parties must be approved by the Director of Information Services in consultation with the Data Protection Officer
+• Decisions relating to requests for backup data will be taken by IS staff in consultation with the Director of Information Services and the AU Data Protection Officer

 2.4 Service recovery and testing